+With over 104,000 people awaiting a lifesaving organ transplant, there are many candidates for each organ that becomes available.
+This means that the process of prioritizing patients for transplantation is very important.
 There are several factors used to match organs with patients in need.
-The United Network for Organ Sharing (UNOS), has policies and computerized networks that align transplant candidates with donated organs in ways that save as many lives as possible, along with providing patients with the best chance of long-term wellness.
+The United Network for Organ Sharing (UNOS), has policies and computerized networks that align transplant candidates with donated organs in ways that aim to save as many lives as possible, along with providing patients with the best chance of long-term wellness.
 Things like income, insurance or celebrity play absolutely no role in who is prioritized for transplant.

 An important step in the allocation process is ensuring that all transplant candidates on the waiting list are screened so that those who are incompatible with the donor due to weight, height, blood type and a number of other medical factors are ruled out for any potential matches.
 While these medical factors play a role in the allotment of every donated organ, each organ type also has its own distribution policy which corresponds with the factors that are unique to the organ type.
 Organs and tissues that can be transplanted include:

 Geography also plays a part – hearts and lungs have less time before they need to be transplanted, so a radius is established from the donor hospital instead of by region when allocating these organs.
 One additional aspect is matching the right-sized organ to the candidate.
 Correct organ size is very important to a successful transplant, and children often respond better to child-sized organs.